 Throughout all the North American desert regions.

 White-lined sphinx moths are among the largest flying insects of the deserts, with adult wingspans exceeding 5 inches.
-Larvae can be just as long, with most having a prominent horn at the rear of their fleshy body.
+Larvae can be just as long, up to 5 inches, with most having a prominent horn at the rear of their fleshy body.
 When alarmed, these larvae rear up their heads in a threatening sphinx-like posture and may emit a thick, green substance from their mouths.

-The white-lined sphinx moth ranges in length from 2 1/2 to 3/12 inches.
+The body of the white-lined sphinx moth ranges in length from 2 1/2 to 3 1/2 inches.
 It has a prominent brown head, a brown thorax with 6 white stripes and a brown abdomen with paired dark spots on each segment.
 The forewings are brown with a buff-colored band from base to tip and veins outlined in white.
 The hind wings are pink, turning to dark brown near the margins.